destacks/powertables/README.md

 This project is independent and not endorsed by or affiliated with the Django Software Foundation.
 Django is a registered trademark of the Django Software Foundation.

+# Outlook

+Destacks Powertables might be extended to be used with other frameworks and programming languages in the future.